hass-agent/HASS.Agent-Documentation/docs/getting-started/troubleshooting.md

 There are lots of places you can get help, we have more info in the [Getting Help](../getting-help.md) section.

+## Device not showing in Home Assistant?

+Unfortunately autodiscovery issues are common, currently the best way to fix it is to reinstall the integration.

+???+ warning

+    Only notifications and the media player will show under the Hass.Agent integration.
+For Commands and Sensors you need to look under the MQTT integration.

+#### Solution Steps

+1. Remove integration
+      1. Open HACS
+      2. Open `Hass.Agent 2 Integration - Media Player & Notifications`
+      3. Click 3 dots
+      4. Click `Remove`
+2. Restart Home Assistant
+3. Install integration as normal
+4. Restart Home Assistant

+This should solve most issues with devices not appearing.

 ## Frequent Issues

 ### Entity Naming Warning